-In these guidelines non-ductile columns (and/or beam-column joints) are considered to be a SSW if the following conditions apply:
+In these guidelines non-ductile columns (and/or beam-column joints) are considered to be an SSW if all of the following conditions apply:

-- The column is not protected from flexural yield - Axial load is greater than $0.2 A{g} f'{c}$ - The column and/or joint is lightly reinforced - Failure would lead to progressive collapse of the entire storey
+- The column is expected to have its flexural or shear strength exceeded, i.e. inelastic response in flexure or shear is expected, and - Axial load is greater than $0.2A_q f_c'$, and - The column and/or joint is lightly reinforced, and - Failure has potential to lead to progressive collapse of the entire storey.